 |Credit score and report||Free; updated monthly||N/A||Free; updated monthly|

 |Other offerings||Mortgages, credit cards, insurance||Bad credit and cash loans||Mortgage loans, cryptocurrency, prepaid card|

 |Apply||–||Learn More||Learn More|

 Frequently Asked Questions

-When you apply to check your free credit score, they conduct a ‘soft check’ and this does not affect your credit score.
-If you apply for a loan and accept the interest rate offered, a ‘hard inquiry’ occurs and this may affect your credit score, similar to when you apply for a new credit card.
+When you apply to check your free credit score, they conduct a ‘soft check,’ which does not affect your credit score.
+If you apply for a loan and accept the interest rate offered, a ‘hard inquiry’ occurs, which may affect your credit score, similar to when you apply for a new credit card.
 When you are shopping for rates on a loan or mortgage, try to limit it to a 30-day window.

 You can email them at [email protected] for general inquiries.
 They also have a contact form you can use on the “Contact Us” page on their website.
 To submit loan documents, email them to [email protected].
 Borrowell has not provided a phone number to call them at.

 Credit Karma offers credit services provided by TransUnion, while Borrowell credit scores are provided through Equifax.
 The credit scores from different credit bureaus may differ due to the different algorithms they use to compute your score.
 Here’s the deal on TransUnion vs. Equifax credit scores.